Chad Ramey betting profile: Sony Open in Hawaii - PGA TOUR

 Detailed view of The PGA TOUR flag during the second round of the Korn Ferry Tour Qualifying Tournament at Landings Club-Marshwood Course on November 6, 2022 in Savannah, Georgia.
 (Andrew Wevers/PGA TOUR)

-Chad Ramey missed the cut at 2-under in his most recent appearance at this tournament.
+Chad Ramey has missed the cut in his last two appearances at this tournament, posting scores of 2-under in 2025 and 1-under in 2024.
 He'll tee off at Waialae Country Club Jan.
-15-18 with his sights set higher this time around in the 2026 Sony Open in Hawaii.
+15-18 with hopes of making his first weekend at the Sony Open in Hawaii since 2023.

 Ramey's recent history at the Sony Open in Hawaii